lyds-jane/IA/c_development.md

 To change an element when the cursor is hovered over it, the CSS reference looks like this: `.class_name: hover`

+**Servers**

+Servers host all of the databases and coding files required to run a website.
+As previously stated, this project will begin on a local server.
+Then, depending on the client's needs, it will move to a commercial server.
+To add this site to our local server, we used WebStorm's SQL software.

+**Databases**
+Databases are a series of rows and columns with users and data that help programs store information in an efficient and organized manner.
+For this project, we will use Databases to store information about the users, but also the lesson content and completion.
+I will also use WebStorm's SQL software for the databases.

 Sources
 -
 1. CSS Box Model. (n.d.).
 Retrieved August, 2020, from https://www.w3schools.com/css/css_boxmodel.asp